projectatomic/nulecule/examples/gitlab-centos7-atomicapp/README.md

 This is an atomic application based on the nulecule specification.
 Docker and Kubernetes are the supported providers.
 You'll need to run this from a workstation that has the atomic command and kubectl client that can connect to a kubernetes master.

 It is 3 a tier application based on redis, postgresql and gitlab.
-This is also an example of a Nulecule example having multiple tier artifacts rather using graphs.
+This is also an example Nulecule having multiple tier artifacts rather using graphs.

 ### Option 1: Interactive